cppxaxa/ICAN.SIC/Documentation.md

 # Some core Plugins

 * SIMLHub (work in progress...)
-* ChatRESTApi + Self hosted html page (to be constructed...)
+* ChatInterface web interface and ChatApi (completed)

 # SIMLHub Plugins

-SIMLHub can be extended using it's own plugins that implement "xxxx"
+SIMLHub can be extended using it's own plugins that inherits "AbstractPlugin"

+It provides "hub" by which we can subscribe and publish objects

 # SIML Plugins basic structure